Itzhak07/MyNotes-John_Bryce_Project/README.md

-# Notes-Project-JS
+# Notes - John Bryce Project #1
-Vanilla Javascript & Bootstrap
+Built with Javascript and Bootstrap design.